Inna Frolova

 Inna Vasylivna Frolova (Инна Фролова; born 3 June 1965 in Dnipropetrovsk) is a retired rower from Ukraine, who twice won an Olympic medal during her career.
 She is a three-time Olympian.

-After having won the silver medal for the Soviet Union in the Women's Quadruple Sculls at the 1988 Summer Olympics Frolova repeated that feat, rowing for the Ukraine at the 1996 Summer Olympics.
+After having won the silver medal for the Soviet Union in the Women's Quadruple Sculls at the 1988 Summer Olympics Frolova repeated that feat, rowing for Ukraine at the 1996 Summer Olympics.
 In Atlanta, Georgia her team mates were Olena Ronzhyna, Svitlana Maziy, and Dina Miftakhutdynova.